cedarconnor/upsampler/README.md

    - Verify account status at https://upsampler.com/

 4. **Rate limit errors**:
-   - The API has limits of 60 requests/minute and 1800 requests/hour
+   - The API currently allows up to 90 requests/minute (6000/hour) for upscale endpoints and 240 requests/minute for status checks
-   - Wait before retrying
+   - High `max_parallel_jobs` values can hit these limits quickly; wait before retrying or lower concurrency

 5. **Job failures**:
    - Check the error message for specific issues